-The major in Environmental Science aims at developing graduates who, through scientific study and the development of skill in applying technology, will actively engage in environmental stewardship to build a sustainable future for the earth and its people.
-The major provides broad and comprehensive education in the areas of biology, chemistry, math, physics, and the social sciences.
+The Environmental Science major aims at developing graduates who, through scientific study and the use of applying advancing technologies, will actively engage in environmental stewardship to build a sustainable future for the earth and its people.
+The major provides broad and comprehensive education in the areas of biology, ecology, natural resource management, sustainable development, and the social sciences.
 This area of study focuses on the relationship between humans and the natural world, focusing intently where human interactions, both small and large, impact biological and physical environments, and seeking creative remedies for environmental problems.
 The curriculum involves field study, academic research, and career preparation, all presented with the biblical understanding that the Christian is called to be a steward of the earth.